iabraham/bioe205/lectures/lec07/index.md

 ## Common categories of functions

 As noted above often some coefficients in the Fourier expansion will turn out to be zero.
-This can be predicted by looking for specific types/symmetries in a functions.
+This can be predicted by looking for specific types of symmetries in a function.
 Thus we have the following definitions:

 #### Even and odd functions
  - A function $f(t)$ is an odd function if $f(-t) = -f(t)$.